All About PDUs: What You Need to Know About Professional Development Units

 1. What is a PDU?

 PDU, which stands for Professional Development Unit, is the unit used by PMI in its Continuing Certification Requirements (CCR) program.
-They are earned through participating in some kind of learning opportunity related to project management.
+They are earned through participating in some kind of learning opportunity related to project management or Agile.
+PDUs can be earned by Education hours spent in one of three categories (Strategic/Business Management, Leadership, and Technical) or by Giving Back to the profession through knowledge-sharing, participation in PMI chapter meetings, and other opportunities.

 2. How do I get more PDUs?